umarbashirr/twitter-clone/README.md

 ## Tech Stack used

-NextJS 14, App Router, Supabase
+NextJS 14, App Router, Prisma, Tailwind, Supabase

 ### Color used in twitter app